hahaha98757/ZombiesAddon/README.md

 [Zombies Overlay](https://github.com/TheExploration/zombies-overlay) works even if language of Hypixel in Korean.

 ### Boss Alarm
-You will know which area the boss spawned in.
+You will know the area where the boss spawned.
 Used the config.
 It works only if set the language of Hypixel in English or Korean.